Josh Allen Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Matchup vs. Indianapolis

-- Allen averaged 162 passing yards per game in two matchups against the Colts, 123.5 yards fewer than his over/under for Sunday.
+- Allen's 162 passing yards per game in two matchups against the Colts are 123.5 fewer yards than his over/under in Sunday's game.

-- Allen had one multiple-TD outing over those matchups against the Colts.
+- In his only game with a TD pass against the Colts over those matchups, Allen threw multiple touchdown passes.

-- The 263.3 passing yards the Colts give up per game makes them the NFL's 18th-ranked pass defense this season.
+- The 263.3 passing yards the Colts allow per game makes them the NFL's 18th-ranked pass defense this season.

-- The Colts have conceded 23 passing TDs this season (2.3 per game), ranking them 32nd among NFL defenses.
+- The Colts have given up 23 passing TDs this year (2.3 per game), ranking them 32nd among NFL defenses.

 Recent Performances

-- Last week against the Jets, Allen went 21-for-28 (75.0 percent) for 366 yards, while throwing two touchdowns and one interception.
+- In last week's matchup with the Jets, Allen completed 75.0% of his passes for 366 yards, while throwing two touchdowns with one interception.

-- Allen has thrown for 879 yards (293.0 ypg), completing 69.2% of his passes and collecting four touchdown passes and three interceptions over his last three games.
+- Allen has thrown for 879 yards (293.0 ypg) to lead Buffalo, completing 69.2% of his passes and tossing four touchdown passes and three interceptions over his last three appearances.

 - He's also rushed 15 times for 108 yards and one touchdown, averaging 36.0 yards per game.